The words Lifestyle Change may be confusing for many of you!

 e. meal planning was now essential. so even if you don't write down exactly what dish you were creating.
 I would work out how much meat/eggs etc we would need for our meals and buy accordingly.

 f.
 I cleaned up my fridge and pantry.
 We decided we wanted to eat real food, fresh food.
 We wanted to eat food in its real form.
 We watched " That Sugar Film" on Netflix and we also decided that our pantry was going to be a sugar, additive and preservative free pantry and hence we familiarized ourselves with brands that were sugar free and we only purchased those brands.
 Knowing my brands made future shopping faster and easier.
+We made that switch to clean brands not just for a limited 50 days in the year, but we made this switch for life.

 I only have limited items in my pantry and fridge, that I use in all my cooking.
 I change this for no one.
 I am confident, that anyone visiting me, is being fed a healthy nutritious meal.